 Discover the best way to learn Persian online.
-Our dynamic, contextualized lessons teach beginners to speak and read the Persian language.Try our Free Trial
+Our dynamic, contextualized lessons teach beginners to speak and read the Persian language.START FREE TRIAL

 Confused about whether you should be learning Persian or Farsi?
 You’ve come to the right place.
 Persian is the language of Persia, which is a place that hasn’t officially existed for at least 80 years.
 What was previously known as Persia is now modern-day Iran, but the rest of the world still refers to the spoken language of the regions that encompass the former Persian Empire as Persian.
 The Persian language is known as Farsi (فارسی) to native speakers in Iran, Dari (دری) in Afghanistan, and Tajik (тоҷикӣ) in Tajikistan.
 There are approximately 110 million Persian speakers worldwide, and Persian is an official language in Iran, a co-official language in Afghanistan alongside Pashto, and the official language of Tajikistan.

 The Farsi language is written right to left using the Persian alphabet, which was modified from Arabic script.
 There are a significant number of borrowed Persian language words that come from Arabic, and the language has undergone several major changes over the last few centuries.
 Academics classify the Persian language into three separate periods— Old Persian, Middle Persian, and New Persian.
 Many important Persian works of literature and poetry date back to the era of old and middle Persian, including those of the famous mystic Rūmī, whose 13th-century couplets had a profound influence on the Muslim world.